apache/axis-axis2-c-core/rampart/samples/client/echo/README.txt

 9. Start server in port 8080
      ./axis2_http_server -p8080

-10. Run the echo sample as ./echo
+10. Run the echo sample
+     Syntax : ./echo [service_address] [client_home]
+     e.g.   : ./echo http://localhost:9090/axis2/services/echo /home/kau/client_home

-11. You should be able to see the security token is attached to the header of the SOAP message.
+11. You should be able to see the security token is attached to the header of the SOAP message in the TCP Monitor.
+The client request is using UsernamToken with diegested password, while the server response is using a PlainText password.

 NOTE : Also you can use other samples available under AXIS2C.